EVkids camp offers three sessions based on the age and grade the student has completed as of June 2021. Dates are below:

 With three professional Camp Co-Directors and six college-age counselors, EVkids Camp offers a 2-to-1 camper-to-staff ratio.
 Counselors have experience working with youth, and complete a multi-day training prior to campers’ arrival.
 All staff are CORI/SORI checked and trained in child safety.

 This year, EVkids Camp will follow CDC and the Vermont Department of Health guidelines with all camp sessions.
-All campers will need a negative COVID-19 test to attend, all camp staff will be vaccinated, and off campus outings will be limited to accommodate social distancing.
+All campers and Camp staff will need a negative COVID-19 test or vaccination documentation to attend.
+Off campus outings will be limited and will observe social distancing guidelines.
 The health and safety of campers and staff is the top priority of EVkids Camp.

 Groups of campers rotate through different workshops each day, planned and led by counselors.
 Activities range from archery to yoga, from chess to ping pong, from drawing to volleyball.